 In the VNC authentication window, enter the password of the remote VNC server, then click Log On.

-Video to show you how to access your computer from anywhere with UltraVNC and SSH
+How to access your computer from anywhere with UltraVNC and SSH

 What To Read Next